 Drawing upon traditional Italian tailoring and using only the finest materials, P. Johnson is the place to go for a suit that will get you noticed.
 Along with their fantastic selection of high calibre formal wear you can purchase great casual pieces including tees, jackets and board shorts.

 Functional coastal inspired designs are what you can expect from Assembly Label.
 These are simple and minimal creations made with the best materials incorporating a luxurious touch that sets them apart from similar brands.

 Not only does Bassike provide deluxe garments for any occasion but they have a commitment to sustainable manufacturing.
-Their collections are made from organic materials so not only will you look good, but know you're doing your bit for the environment.
+While not cheap, their collections are made from organic materials so not only will you look good, but know you’re doing your bit for the environment.

 Jac & Jack

 Originally focusing on cashmere knitwear, Jac & Jack now offer a sophisticated collection of clothing for the contemporary man.
 Neutral colours and muted tones are all part of the Jac & Jack experience, with their clothing both fashionable and comfortable.